bigcommerce/catalyst/.changeset/perfect-spies-cheat.md

 "@bigcommerce/catalyst-core": patch
 ---

-Use total discount value for cart
+Use amount and discount values for cart summary in Cart page